TerryNguyen1403/My-Mintable-Token/README.md

-# 🌿 My Mintable Token — Capstone Project
+# 🌿 Airdrop Token Contract — Capstone Project

 This project demonstrates how to implement an **ERC-20 token** with **Merkle Tree-based whitelisting** using **Solidity** and **Hardhat**.
 It aims to showcase smart contract development, secure access control, and efficient verification using cryptographic proofs.